Who is Eligible for Home Health Care Under Medicare?

 Partial Responsibility for Medical Equipment

-When a patient requires Medicare-covered medical equipment, Medicare may be responsible for covering 20 percent of the cost.
-Work with medical equipment provider to receive an estimate to help anticipate and manage out-of-pocket expenses.
+When a patient requires Medicare-covered medical equipment, Medicare Part B may be responsible for covering 80 percent of the cost, and the patient will be responsible for the 20 percent copay.
+It’s important to work with the medical equipment provider to receive an estimate to help anticipate and manage out-of-pocket expenses.
+4

 Next Steps for Home Health Care